rerun-io/rerun-docs/README.md

 ## Contributions

 Contributions are welcome via pull-request.
-Changes frequently go live on our website, but not automatically.
+Note that even landed PRs will not deploy to the main site until the next time we roll out a site-update.
+We will generally to do this at least once per release.

 ## Organization